 When search engines identify them on your website, they can pass some of your link authority over to those external links.

-With that said, when you link to an outside source and you don’t want to pass the link juice, then add nofollow.
+That said, when you link to an outside source, and you don’t want to pass the link juice, add nofollow.
 This tells Google, “This link isn’t affiliated with my website.
 Please don’t crawl this link.”

 You can add nofollow to your external links with All in One SEO.